ambielecki/dwa15-fall2018/php/form.php-usage.md

 use DWA\Form;
 ```

-Innstantiate an object from the Form class, passing in the $_GET or $_POST superglobal (depending on which method your form request is using):
+Instantiate an object from the Form class, passing in the $_GET or $_POST superglobal (depending on which method your form request is using):
 ```php
 $form = new Form($_GET);
 ```